-Recently I’ve been exploring ways to print my digital images.
+Recently (September 2019) I’ve been exploring ways to print my digital images.

 I use a series of small notebooks (A6 and a little smaller) to keep my own photography-related notes, quotes and observations.
-I have been cutting up old copies of the B+W Photography magazine for ideas and images, which is OK but I would like to add some of my own images, both in colour and B+W. It remained a passing thought until a few weeks ago, when our main printer stumbled and we went looking for a replacement.
+I have been cutting up old copies of the B+W Photography magazine for ideas and images, which is OK but I would like to add some of my own images, both in colour and B+W. It remained a passing thought until our main printer stumbled and we went looking for a replacement.

 My favourite printer was a Canon, that now languishes together with my old XP desktop.
-But it did lead us to focus our replacement search on Canon printers.
+But it encouraged us to focus our replacement search on Canon printers.
 Mike did the main hunting, and emerged perplexed by the sheer range both in capabilities and price.
 But during the search he came across something new to me, a range of very small and portable printers designed to print postcard size and smaller PHOTOS.
 I was instantly interested!
 Might there be printers to cater to my small size needs?
 Could I print out my own images?
 And in colour?
 And on photo quality paper?

 I went looking – seriously – for my dream machine!